-The existing RCF (which is not expected to be utilised under the supplementary scenario) will be restructured to a new lower facility with revised covenants.
-Further details on the new facility amount and financial covenants.
-Further details on the new facility amount and financial covenants.

-cannot be determined at this preliminary stage, therefore financial covenants tested under this scenario include only the Bond financial covenant.
+The existing RCF (which is not expected to be utilised under the supplementary scenario) will be restructured to a new lower facility, with revised covenants.
+Further details on the new facility amount and financial covenants linked to the new RCF cannot be determined at this preliminary stage, therefore financial covenants tested under this scenario include only the Bond financial covenant.
 The Group is confident that a new RCF will be established which will become effective immediately post completion of the sale, with positive initial conversations being had with existing and potential new lenders already.